-Course Quality Standards: The same standards of course quality are applied to online education courses as are applied to traditional classroom courses, including "instructor presence", which ensures that an online education course is comparable to a traditional classroom course in terms of rigor, scope, and regular and effective instructor-student contact.

-- Course Quality Determinations: Determinations and judgments about the quality of online education courses are made with the full involvement of the Curriculum Committee approval procedures. - Instructor Contact: Each section of the course that is delivered through online education will include regular effective contact between instructor and students with the expectation that the frequency of contact is the same as would occur in a comparable traditional classroom course.
-Examples of regular and effective contact include the use of discussion forums, collaborative student activities, frequent monitoring of contact activity by the instructor, and regularly added/revised course content that may incorporate student feedback.
-Instructor's specific policies regarding frequency and timeliness of instructor-initiated and feedback are included in the syllabus or other course documents made available at the start of the course.
-In the event of an illness, family emergency, or other unexpected occurrence, the instructor or department will inform students when regular contact is expected to resume. - Duration of Approval: All online education courses approved under this procedure will continue to be in effect unless there are substantive changes to the course outline.
+- Course Quality Standards: The same standards of course quality are applied to online education courses as are applied to in-person classroom courses, including "instructor presence", which ensures that an online education course is comparable to an in-person classroom course in terms of rigor, scope, and regular and effective instructor-student contact. - Course Quality Determinations: Determinations and judgments about the quality of online education courses are made with the full involvement of the Curriculum Committee approval procedures. - Instructor Contact: Each section of the course that is delivered through online education will include regular and substantive interaction between instructor and students with the expectation that the frequency of contact is the same as would occur in a comparable in-person classroom course.
+Examples of regular and substantive interaction include the use of discussion forums, collaborative student activities, frequent monitoring of contact activity by the instructor, and regularly added/revised course content that may incorporate student feedback.
+Instructor's specific policies regarding frequency and timeliness of instructorinitiated contact and feedback are included in the syllabus or other course documents made available at the start of the course.
+In the event of an illness, family emergency, or other unexpected occurrence, the instructor or department will inform students when regular contact is expected to resume. - Duration of Approval: All online education courses approved under this procedure will continue to be in effect unless there are substantive changes to the course outline. - Instructor Contact: Any portion of a course that is offered through Distance Education includes regular and substantive interaction between the instructor(s) and students, (and among students as described in the course outline of record), either synchronously or asynchronously, through group or individual meetings, orientation and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, voice mail, e-mail, or other activities.